A stroke is a medical emergency because strokes can cause death or permanent disability.

-The patient, family or bystanders should call the doctor and activate emergency medical services immediately in case of suspicion of a stroke.
+The patient, family, or bystanders should call the doctor and activate emergency medical services immediately in case of suspicion of a stroke.

 A transient ischemic attack (TIA or mini-stroke) describes a short-term ischemic stroke where the symptoms resolve spontaneously.

-By definition, a stroke would be classified as a TIA if all symptoms were resolved within 24 hours.
+A stroke would be classified as a TIA if all symptoms were resolved within 24 hours.

 What is the NIH Stroke Scale?

-Not all strokes affect the brain equally, and the symptoms and signs of stroke depend on the part of the brain affected.
+Not all strokes affect the brain equally, and the symptoms and signs of a stroke depend on the part of the brain affected.

 It would also be associated with the weakness of the right side of the body.

 A right stroke would weaken the left side of the body.
 Moreover, depending on where in the brain the injury occurred, the weakness could be the face, arm, leg, or a combination of all three.

 The NIH Stroke Scale tries to rate how severe a stroke can be.

 It also monitors whether the person’s stroke is getting better or worse as time goes by as the patient is reexamined.